softwarecrash/Solar2MQTT/README.md

 ESP8266 based WiFi interface for Voltronic Axpert MppSolar PIP inverters

 works with
-+pip devices
+- pip devices
-+i solar
+- i solar
-and many many others based on the chinese solar inverter with a rj45 jack and usb port, primary identified by the display
+- and many many others based on the chinese solar inverter with a rj45 jack and usb port, primary identified by the display

 **Note2 that all below info is from the forked project and in short this will be updated when all is refactored and perhaps working....**